AmyMegan/AmyMegan/README.md

 - 👋 Hi, I’m @AmyMegan
 - 👀 I’m interested in learning how to use Javascript.
-- 🌱 I’m currently taking West Bro's Beginners Javascript Course!
+- 🌱 I’m currently taking Front End Mentor Courses
-- 💞️ I’m looking to collaborate on Javascript Projects
+- 💞️ I’m looking to build my understanding of how to use Javascript for the Front End before deep diving into the backend.
 - 📫 How to reach me.
 Email me on amycostall@outlook.com

 <!---